smithki/melodist/README.md

   // CDN entrypoint
   "jsdelivr": "./.melodist/iife/index.js",

-  // You can also define a standard NodeJS
+  // You should also define a standard NodeJS
   // "exports" field, for maximum compatibility "exports": {
     // ES modules output (using `.mjs` extension) "import": "./.melodist/esm/index.mjs",
     // CommonJS output (for redundancy)
-    // (this should be in-sync with package.json#main) "require": "./.melodist/cjs/index.js"
+    // (this should remain in-sync with package.json#main) "require": "./.melodist/cjs/index.js"
   }
 }